USS New York (LPD 21) conducts COMPTUEX

-ATLANTIC OCEAN (Nov.
-26, 2017) Aviation Boatswain’s Mate (Fuel) Airman Colton Bellenbaum from Medford, Oregon, pours JP-5 fuel into a container on the boat valley of the amphibious transport dock ship USS New York (LPD 21) during a replenishment-at-sea.
+ATLANTIC OCEAN (Dec.
+2, 2017) Lance Corporal Christopher Dodboelniak from Monulova, Ohio, and Marine Capt.
+Royse Mayo from Belton, Maryland, assigned to Marine Medium Tiltrotor Squadron (VMM) 162 (Reinforced) review a manual for a UH-1Y Huey on the flight deck of the amphibious transport dock ship USS New York (LPD 21).
 New York, components of the Iwo Jima Amphibious Ready Group and the 26th Marine Expeditionary Unit are conducting a Combined Composite Training Unit Exercise that is the culmination of training for the Navy-Marine Corps team and will certify them for deployment.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Lyle Wilkie/Released)

 |Date Taken: